iQuarc/Geco/README.md

 ## Customizing

-1. The first customization option invoves changing task parameters from `appsettings.json` configuration file.
-Each geco task defines it's own set of parameters (see the corespoting Options class):
+1. The first customization option involves changing task parameters from `appsettings.json` configuration file.
+Each geco task defines it's own set of parameters (see the corresponding Options class):

 ```JSon
 {